jonathan-dev/tcp_reassembly_testing/README.md

 __local port__ to be used.
 But before executing the command the Operating System to be tested must execute the OS client that is contained in the `os-client` folder.

+For local tests a virtual box running kali linux was used with the network settings set to `Bridged Adapter` and then selecting the name of the standard wifi card.